singhalyogesh/sdk-doc/README.md

         @Override
         public void onFailureProfileShared(@NonNull final TrueError trueError) {
-	// This method is invoked when some error occurs or if an invalid request for verification is made.
+	// This method is invoked when some error occurs or if an invalid request for verification is made

             Toast.makeText(SignInActivity.this, "onFailureProfileShared: " + trueError.getErrorType(), Toast
                     .LENGTH_SHORT).show();